 Polaris Charter School will serve elementary-aged students five to eleven years old at the time of entry.
 The mission of Polaris Charter School is to create a joyful and exciting learning community for intellectually curious elementary-aged children.
 Through an engaging, inquiry-based curriculum, our students will develop the ability to communicate effectively, work collaboratively, think critically, and excel academically.
 Our program fosters creativity and the development of social and emotional skills, instilling a positive attitude about future studies and ensuring students are well-prepared for the challenges of an ever-changing world.

 Robert Frost Charter School - Conway area.
 Approved October 12, 2011

-The Birches Academy of Academics & Arts: A Public Charter School - Salem area.
+The Birches Academy of Academics & Arts: A Public Charter School - Salem.
 Approved January 18, 2012

 The mission of The Birches Academy is to provide a learning community that supports excellence in core academics and the arts while cultivating the individual qualities and strengths of each child.
 The Birches Academy will open with 4 multi aged classrooms in grades 1-8.
 Expansion into kindergarten and additional classrooms will be added in future years.

-Next Chartered High School - Derry area.
-Approved June 20, 2012.
-NEXT Charter High School will meet the needs of students not fully served within a traditional high school educational program and to employ a system of instructional and assessment practices that values competency, inquiry, flexibility, and the social nature of learning so that all students will graduate and initiate post-secondary learning options.
-Grades 9-12
+Next Charter School will meet the needs of students not fully served within a traditional high school educational program and to employ a system of instructional and assessment practices that values competency, inquiry, flexibility, and the social nature of learning so that all students will graduate and initiate post-secondary learning options.
+Grades 9-12.

 Acrobat Reader format.
 You can download a free reader from Adobe